 Voice: the most common call is a harsh screech given in flight, when perched and when alarmed.
 They also make softer cries, and guttural croaks or barks during conflict.

-Sulphur-crested cockatoos are not easily confused with other species, but flocks on the ground or in flight may be confused with cattle egrets from a distance.
+Similar species: sulphur-crested cockatoos are not easily confused with other New Zealand species, but flocks on the ground or in flight may be confused with cattle egrets from a distance.

 Distribution and habitat

 Sulphur-crested cockatoos are widespread in northern and eastern Australia where woodland habitat is present.
 Other subspecies are found throughout New Guinea and the Papuan Islands.
 Populations have been established outside this range, including Western Australia and New Zealand.
 In New Zealand most populations are on the west coast of the North Island, though some are spreading east into the Bay of Plenty, Hawke’s Bay and Wairarapa.
 The largest populations are south of Port Waikato, and the Turakina and Pohangina Valleys.
 There are also small populations in the Waitakere ranges and at Wainuiomata, and on Banks Peninsula and the Catlins in the South Island.
 They are wide-ranging and may be seen outside these core areas, though isolated birds may be free-ranging pets or cage-escapes.

 Sulphur-crested cockatoos are mainly found in farmland close to native forest or woodland and exotic tree plantations.
 The largest populations are associated with arable land, especially where maize is grown near to woodland habitat.